Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 A known relaxer and stress reliever, it makes sense that L-theanine can also help people fall asleep more easily at bedtime.
 Without being a sedative, the natural properties of L-theanine can lower anxiety and promote a healthier, better quality sleep for many.

-In two specific groups of people, studies confirm that L-theanine promotes sleep improvement:
+In two specific groups of people, studies confirm that it promotes sleep improvement:

 - L-theanine may help boys with ADHD sleep better.
 Research from 2011 divided 98 pre-teen boys into two groups.
 One group took placebo pills, and the other group took L-theanine tablets.
 After six weeks, the group taking the tablets had higher quality sleep.
 More research is ongoing and will have to be confirmed for use with children (x).